-With a dive start on acoustic signal, the competitor swims 50 m freestyle wearing fins and then recovers a submerged manikin to the surface within 10 m of the turning edge.
-The competitor carries the manikin to touch the finish edge of the pool.
+With a dive start on acoustic signal, the competitor swims 50 m freestyle wearing fins and then recovers a submerged manikin to the surface within 10 m of the turn wall.
+The competitor carries the manikin to touch the finish wall of the pool.

-Competitors need not touch the turning edge of the pool.
+Competitors need not touch the turn wall of the pool.